-Kourabiedes (Kουραμπιέδες) are a traditional Greek shortbread-type biscuit, usually made with ground almonds.
-It's typically served at weddings or around the holidays since they resemble snowballs
+Kourabiedes (Kουραμπιέδες) cookies are a traditional Greek cookie that tastes like a shortbread-type biscuit.
+Kourabiedes are typically made with ground almonds or another similar nut.
+These Greek butter cookies are typically served at Christmas since they resemble snowballs.

 This recipe allows you to add brandy or ouzo to give them a deliciously unique flavor!
 Rose water is another traditional ingredient that can be used.

-They're crumbly, tender and although coated in confectioners sugar, surprisingly NOT overly sweet.
+They're crumbly, tender and melt in your mouth.
+And although they're coated in confectioners sugar, surprisingly NOT overly sweet.

-Okay so let's start with the pronunciation shall we.
-You pronounce these, "Kou-Ra-Bie-Thes".
+Okay so let's start with the pronunciation shall we because if you'll be serving them, you better pronounce them properly.

 I'm assuming this is why many people call these cookies as 'Greek Powdered Sugar Cookies' or 'Greek Snowball Cookies' instead.
 Fair enough.